cageq/knet/README.md

 ## Thinking about coding style

-	I prefer good coding style , but not must-be coding style. code is also a language , it expresses your ideas, your thinking about it work for. basically I follow these rules to make code clear.
+​	I prefer good coding style , but not must-be coding style. code is also a language , it expresses your ideas, your thinking about it work for. basically I follow these rules to make code clear.

 1. class name will be camel name , with the first capitalize letter  :
 	TcpConnection , TcpServer , TcpListener
 2. method name will lower case with "_" connects all words together
 3. class members are hard to name, google add postfix "_" , some add prefix "m_" to the word .
 I don't like them all.

-	All members are part of the class, inner the class, it also a world to express something, I wish it be naturally.
+​	All members are part of the class, inner the class, it also a world to express something, I wish it be naturally.
 In this library, I didn't add any prefix or postfix to members, sometimes it mix with the methods' name or other names, It's not a good naming style.

-	I start a new branch to put some members into a "m" struct of the class.  so all access to the members should using "m." , it looks like a namespace, but namespace can't be used inner class.
+​	I start a new branch to put some members into a "m" struct of the class.  so all access to the members should using "m." , it looks like a namespace, but namespace can't be used inner class.
-	It works and looks better, but there are insufficient when init members in class initialization list, will there are better way to naming.
+It works and looks better, but there are insufficient that can't init members in class initialization list, and the performace will be lower?
+I have not  test it.
+If you have better ideas for naming, we can have a discuss.